-Dr. David B. Samadi helps men of all ages achieve complete recovery from prostate cancer while preserving the highest possibly quality of life after surgery.
+Dr. David B. Samadi helps men of all ages achieve complete recovery from prostate cancer while preserving the highest possible quality of life after surgery.
 Widely regarded for excellence in robotic surgery innovation, clinical care, and research, Dr. Samadi has performed more than 7,000+ successful robotic prostate surgeries, using his own Samadi Modified Advanced Robotic Technique (SMART) surgery.

-Here, you can read one of the David Samadi’s patient testimonials, Larry P., a 64 year old patient who underwent robotic prostate surgery.
+Here, you can read one of David Samadi’s patient testimonials, Larry P., a 64-year-old patient who underwent robotic prostate surgery.
 He goes into every detail about his prostate cancer journey.

 Do you have any questions about prostate cancer?
 Please feel free to contact us NOW!
 Thank you!